 For this reason, given a domain $D\subset \C$ and a weak tangent $Y$ of $\partial D$, we wish to distinguish between connected components of $\C\setminus Y$ that ``originate" from $D$ and connected components that do not have this property.
 If $Y$ is a weak tangent of $\partial D$, there is a sequence of points $p_n\in \partial D$ and scales $\lambda_n>0$, $n\in\N$, with $\lambda_n\to 0$ as $n\to\infty$ such that

 converges to $Y$ in the local Hausdorff sense, which we define in Section \ref{prelim}.
 For $n\in \N$ we set

 We say that a connected component $U$ of $\C\setminus Y$ is a \textit{$D$-component} if there exists $z\in U$ such that $z\in D_n$ for infinitely many $n\in \N$.
+Note that the weak tangent $Y$ and the $D$-components of $\mathbb C\setminus Y$ depend on the sequences $\lambda_n$ and $p_n$.
 Our main result gives a necessary and sufficient condition for a bounded simply connected domain $D\subset\C$ to be a John domain by studying the geometry of $D$-components.

 \begin{theorem} Let $D\subset \C$ be a bounded simply connected domain.
 The following are equivalent. \begin{enumerate}[label=\normalfont(\arabic*)] \item $D$ is a John domain. \item There exists $A\geq 1$ such that for every weak tangent $Y$ of $\partial D$, every $D$-component of $\C \setminus Y$ is an $A$-John domain. \item For every weak tangent $Y$ of $\partial D$, every $D$-component of $\C \setminus Y$ is a John domain. \end{enumerate} \end{theorem}